Inside the Systems

 You can build for resilience.
 Applications built on cloud infrastructure can be designed to survive cloud failures.
 Multi-region deployment, graceful degradation, circuit breakers, and other patterns help applications remain functional even when underlying infrastructure has problems.
 Many devastating outages primarily affected applications that assumed infrastructure would never fail.

 Cloud outages are inevitable consequences of running complex systems at massive scale.
 They're not caused by incompetence — cloud engineers are generally excellent — but by the fundamental difficulty of eliminating all failure modes from systems of sufficient complexity.
-Understanding this helps set appropriate expectations and design more resilient applications.
+Understanding this helps set appropriate expectations and design more resilient applications that anticipate and survive the outages that will inevitably occur.